Kendra is a 55-year-old former business owner with vision loss who recently sought my assistance for her Social Security Disability Claim.

-Kendra’s vision was bad – very bad – so bad in fact that her doctor said under Louisiana law she could not drive.
-But her vision was not quite bad enough to meet the legal requirements for a vision impairment under SSA’s rules.
-So while Kendra was legally blind according to the Louisiana DMV, she was not according to SSA.
+Kendra’s visual acuity was bad – very bad – so bad in fact that her doctor said under Louisiana law she could not drive.

 Please note: Names are changed and details from multiple cases may be combined for dramatic effect.